TFSC WINTER WEATHER DAMAGE

-Attention Funeral Establishments, if your funeral establishment has sustained any type of damage and you are in need of temporary relocation of your facility, please contact the Texas Funeral Service Commission by phone or email.
+Attention licensed funeral establishments, if your funeral establishment (funeral home, commercial embalming center or crematory) has sustained any type of damage due to the recent winter storm or other unforeseen situation and you are in need of temporary relocation of your facility, please contact the Texas Funeral Service Commission through our office email.
 We will guide you through the process of relocating your funeral establishment for a temporary time in order for you to continue serving your community and remain compliant with our state rules.
-Our office phone is 512-936-2474 or the email is firstname.lastname@example.org
+Our office email is firstname.lastname@example.org

 IMPORTANT AGENCY UPDATES DUE TO COVID-19:

 - In accordance with the CDC and the Executive Orders from Governor, Greg Abbott, our agency has chosen to close due to Covid-19.
 In order to keep our staff and their families safe, our staff will be telecommuting until further notice.
 We ask that you contact staff via email with any questions or issues that you may have.
 If this is not an option for you and you wish to leave a voicemail, please note that there will be a delay in returning voicemails.
 You can find all of our staffs contact information by clicking Here

 - In light of the continued risk of exposure to the coronavirus, and for the safety of our staff , TFSC will continue working predominantly remotely.
 Our office hours will be 8am - 4pm.
 We highly recommend you to email staff with any questions or concerns (link above).
 If you call the office and are unable to speak with staff, please make sure you leave a voicemail with your name, phone number and a brief message with your question/concern.